-Ross (rw) has fifteen years' experience in Jefferson National Expansion Memorial's Media Services Department, serving as a photographer, videographer and motion picture projectionist.
+Ross has fifteen years' experience with Gateway Arch National Park's Media Services Department, serving as a photographer, videographer and motion picture projectionist.
 Prior to his NPS position, he worked in television and radio in Florida and Illinois.
 If you haven't seen him at the Arch, chances are you've probably heard him - his is the voice instructing you to empty your pockets into the plastic containers when you first enter the facility.
 Ross hopes to offer some behind-the-scenes glimpses of life at the Arch, and is looking forward to working with Sue in producing some Ranger Minutes for social media.
 He enjoys reading, bicycling and traveling with his wife.
 He is also a passionate sports fan, pledging his undying support to the Blues, Rams...and the Cubs.

-Sue (sf) has been at Jefferson National Expansion Memorial for all of her eighteen year National Park Service career.
+Sue has been at Gateway Arch National Park for all of her twenty-two year National Park Service career.
 The first five years were as a Motion Picture Projectionist in the Media Services Department.
 Then in 2001 an Exhibit Specialist position opened and she has been there ever since.
-The job encompasses a little of everything from maintaining exhibits in the 40,000 sq. ft.
-Museum of Westward Expansion to updating the park website.
-Having worked on the park website for the past ten years, it just seemed natural to be a part of the Social Media Team and posting on Facebook.
-Sue spends her free time enjoying reading, bicycling, watching St. Louis Cardinals baseball and most of all photography.
-Currently, Sue is completing her Master's degree in Educational Technology, MET at Webster University.
+The job encompasses a little of everything from maintaining exhibits in the Museum under the Arch, photography, graphics production and working on the park website.
+Since having worked on the park website for the past fifteen years, it just seemed natural to be a part of the Social Media Team posting on the Gateway Arch/NPS Facebook, Instagram and Flickr sites.
+Sue enjoys spending her free time reading, bicycling, watching St. Louis Cardinals baseball and most of all photography.